Spomky-Labs/otphp/Resources/doc/installation.md

 This bundle requires Symfony 2.1+.

-You're using the user/password authentication.
-If not, you have to configure the [security token class](configuration.md) of your authentication methods.
+The off-the-shelf version of the bundle is compatible with standard user/password authentication.
+If you're system is not using this, you will have to configure a [security token class](configuration.md) for your authentication methods.

-Your user entity is managed by Doctrine ORM.
-If not, you have to implement a [persister service](persister.md).
+If you're using anything other than Doctrine ORM to manage the User Entity you will have to implement a [persister service](persister.md).

 ## Installation